Hacking-the-Cloud/hackingthe.cloud/content/blog/why_recreating_an_iam_role_doesnt_restore_trust_a_gotcha_in_role_arns.md

 Under the hood, AWS assigns each IAM role an internal, immutable [role ID](../aws/general-knowledge/iam-key-identifiers.md) when it is created.
 This role ID, not the ARN, is what actually identifies the role in trust relationships, policy evaluations, and service-level authorizations.

 The ARN is best thought of as a human-readable label, similar to a username.
 It’s a convenient pointer, but it’s not the source of truth.
 When you delete a role, AWS also discards the associated role ID.
 Recreating a role, even with the exact same name, results in a completely new role with a new role ID.
-The ARN may be identical, but the underlying identity is no
+The ARN may be identical, but the underlying identity is not.

 This is why a trust policy that still references the original ARN will silently fail: it's pointing to an identity that no longer exists.
 The policy is technically valid JSON, but AWS can no longer resolve that ARN to a live principal with the matching role ID.